Mystic practises, and their outcome of common truths,

 Mystics are to be found within most religions.
-Although more prominent within pantheist religions such as Buddhism and Hinduism, they are also to be found within the monotheist religions of Christianity and Islam.
-To get an understanding of how religions both overlap and differ please read the article, “So what is God.”
-The two religious groupings, monotheism and pantheism, are explained there.
+Although it’s more prominent within pantheist religions such as Buddhism and Hinduism, they are also to be found within the monotheist religions of Judaism, Christianity and Islam.
+Please read the article, “So what is God” to get an understanding of how the various religions both overlap and differ from each other .
+The two major religious groupings, monotheism and pantheism, are explained there.

 3. PANTHEIST MYSTICISM

 The desire of mystics to be ‘enlightened’ can be driven by many factors.
 I would include examples such as our human sensing of mortality (each of us will die), and the need to understand our interrelationship with whatever underpins our existences.
-I am writing about that which is, unlike us, eternal, i.e. God or the so-called ‘Ground of Being’.
+I am writing about that which, unlike us, is eternal, i.e. God or the so-called ‘Ground of Being’.
 There is no doubting that the inquisitive nature of humankind also plays a major role in motivating these mystics.
-Indeed, our underlying inquisitive nature raises a question that is discussed in another article on this website, “Life, the universe and everything.”
-It can be found there under the heading “Complexities of life on Earth” in that article.